-In addition to the large-scale 1-D model of the Middle and Lower Susitna River segments, localscale 2-D models will also be developed in the 10 Focus Areas located in the Middle River.
+In addition to the large-scale 1-D model of the Middle and Lower Susitna River segments, local-scale 2-D models will also be developed in the 10 Focus Areas located in the Middle River.
 The 10 focus areas are shown in Figures 4-5 through 4-10 and are designated by the downstream PRM as FA104, FA113, FA115, FA128, FA138, FA141, FA144, FA151, FA173, and FA184.
 Each of the Focus Areas is shown in detail in Figures 4-12 through 4-21.
-At each of the Focus Areas, detailed survey (land and bathymetric) will be performed including the areas below the top-of-bank.
-Some floodplain survey will also be performed, but the primary topographic data source for the floodplain areas will be the LiDAR data.
+At each of the Focus Areas, detailed survey (land and bathymetric) will be performed including the areas along the water's edge and below water.
+Some floodplain survey will also be performed, but the primary topographic data source for the floodplain areas will be the LiDAR data (see Section 4.1.1 for discussion of development of bare-earth model).
 The survey and LiDAR data will be used to generate a detailed TIN surface-representation of the area that will be the basis for assigning elevations to the nodes of the 2-D model networks.

 The Riparian Instream Focus Areas (FAs) that are co-located with the geomorphology FAs 104, 115, 128, 138, and 173 extend into the vegetated islands and floodplain areas adjacent to the channel (Figures 4-12 through 4-21).
-The 2-D hydraulic and sediment transport model will include main channel, secondary channels, sloughs, tributaries, islands and floodplains.
+The 2-D hydraulic and sediment-transport model will include main channel, secondary channels, sloughs, tributaries, islands and floodplains.
 The 2-D model limits will extend up to one channel width up- and downstream from the Focus Area limits to reduce boundary condition effects within the primary area of interest, though in many cases the model limits will coincide with the FA limits.
 In most cases, surveyed cross sections are located relatively close to the Focus Area limits and can be used to extend the models.
 At FA104 (Figure 4-12), the 2-D model will be extend approximately one channel width up- and downstream of the FA.
 At FA113 (Figure 4-13), the model downstream boundary will be located at PRM 113.6.
 The upstream boundary of FA113 is coincident with the downstream boundary of FA115 (Figure 4-14) and these FAs will probably be included in a single 2-D model.
 If the combined model is too large, then two overlapping models will be developed to provide coverage of the areas.
 The upstream boundary of FA115 is suitable as the upstream model boundary.